Why Everyone Should Help Repeal SB 277,

 The problem is, for whatever reason, the media and public health departments tend to grossly exaggerate the deadliness of diseases, embellish the benefits of vaccines, and minimalize the risks of vaccination.
 For example, SB 277 was urgently passed in California in response to the propagated fear which was triggered by 134 measles cases that started in Disneyland in Dec 2014.
 However, between 1950 and 1960, the lifetime risk of dying from measles in the USA was already 1 in 330,000 (average 0.3 deaths per 100,000 population; Table 64 & Figure 19).
 And in 1962, the year before the first measles vaccine started being used, the death rate from measles in the USA was about 1 in 500,000 (0.2 deaths per 100,000 population), during a time when there were an estimated 3-4 million measles cases occurring annually.
 With 408 measles deaths recorded in the USA in 1962 (most cases being in children 2 years old and under) that means the case fatality ratio at that time was about 1 in 10,000 cases, not the 1 in 1000 that the CDC claims.
 In California specifically, the risk of dying from measles in 1962 was about one in a million (0.09 deaths per 100,000 calculated from 16 deaths in population of about 17,000,000; Table 1-24).
 As a comparison, you have more chance of dying from a lightning strike nowadays than you did of dying from measles over 50 years ago, when almost everyone had a mild case of measles before the age of 15.
 This Brady Bunch clip pretty much depicts a typical experience with the measles.

 Yes, the incidence of measles in the USA has decreased dramatically since the introduction of the vaccine in 1963, but the point I am making is that it wasn’t the measles vaccine that dramatically reduced measles death rates.
 The media publicizes that over 146,000 persons die from measles every year.
-This is true, but that’s in the third world, where also diarrhea kills about 2 million children under the age of 5, every year.
+This is true, but that’s in the third world, where also diarrhea kills about half a million children under the age of 5, every year.
 And, although these numbers are painful to think about, they don’t extrapolate to the USA, or justify alarm about measles in the USA.
 And they certainly don’t justify removing the personal beliefs exemption in California, where already about 97% of parents voluntarily administer all mandated vaccines to their children.

 Alongside thousands of other outraged parents across California, my husband and I have been helping the SB 277 Referendum effort which is an attempt to repeal the law by putting it on the 2016 November ballot.
 The 90 day referendum period, which requires about 400,000 registered voters in California to sign a petition, is almost over.
 If SB 277 doesn’t get on the ballot, the law will go into effect on July 1, 2016.
 And, if it doesn’t, yes there will be lawsuits, but it will likely take years for change to occur through the courts.
 We now only have a few more days (until September 27, 2015) to place SB 277 on the Nov 2016 ballot, and I hope you can help.